reifjulian/reifjulian.github.io/_pages/guide.md

   - The [ICPSR data enclave](https://www.icpsr.umich.edu/icpsrweb/content/ICPSR/access/restricted/enclave.html) is one option.

 {: .notice--info}
 **Tip:** Step 3--confirming output--can be tedious.
-Including `assert` (Stata) or `stopifnot()` statements (R) makes checking output easier.
+Including `assert` statements in Stata, or `stopifnot()` statements in R, makes checking output easier.
 For example, if the main result of your study is a regression estimate of $1.2 million, include an assertion in your code that will fail should this number change following a new data update.
 Stata examples are available in this [sample script](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/4_make_tables_figures.do).

 # Stata coding tips